ccpu/storybook-addon-toolbar-actions/README.md

 ### group

 Use this option to sort and group button in their container, when set the `Separator` will be added between button.

+### setQueryString

+If set to `true` a queryString will be added to story on option click.